 - English Studies 12 with a minimum grade of ‘C’ (or equivalent), or

-- KPU’s Vocational Trades Mathematics Assessment with a minimum threshold percentage of 63%
+- KPU’s Vocational Trades Mathematics Assessment with a minimum score of 55%.

 - Group information sessions are regularly scheduled at the Cloverdale campus, and participation is highly recommended.
 Please see kpu.ca/trades for schedule information.